Is it better to dance barefoot or in heels?

 While pole dance shoes that are heels are a fun way to express yourself when pole dancing, they are not always good for a woman’s back, nor appropriate for fitness reasons.

-Here at Vital Pole Expression we discourage the use of heels and focus more on fitness and athletics.
+We discourage the use of heels and focus more on fitness and athletics.

 If you are more into the athletic end of pole then you already know that bare feet is the most common way to dance.
 But what if your feet are hurting?
 There is a solution.